 The most unpredictable weather variables are freezing rain/sleet and dense fog.
 Freezing rain/sleet is temperature sensitive and, like dense fog, fast-occurring.
 Each begins and ends with little notice.
 When freezing/rain sleet are predicted or when dense fog appears, the decision regarding whether or not school is delayed/closed will occur at the latest possible time in an effort to observe the most current and local conditions.

 Snowfall is more predictable than freezing rain/sleet.
-Meteorologists typically give predictions that include at least a 2-inch variance.
+Meteorologists typically give predictions within 2 – 4 inch variances.
 Because of the variance in actual snowfall when compared to predicted snowfall, the decision regarding school status is not determined until the snow accumulation indicates a need for action.
 Such a decision, except in extreme situations, will generally be made in the morning.

 Extreme Snowfall Situations

 When snow accumulated to significant levels, or is at such a level with more snowfall predicted, then a decision regarding school delay/closing may be made the previous evening.
-A significant level is one in which local city, county, or state authorities have indicated that it is unlikely for streets, roads, or highways to be passable by the following morning.
+A significant level is one in which local city, county, or state authorities have communicated directly with us that it is unlikely for streets, roads, or highways to be passable by the following morning.

 Extreme Cold (see included chart from the National Weather Service)